smcclab/smc-course/_lectures/01-lens-welcome.md

 ## Laptop Ensemble: LENS

-Two big goals:
+two big goals:

-Learning to create *new music* with *code* on laptop *computers*.
+1. learning to create *new music* with *code* on laptop *computers*

-Learning to make computer music in a group.
+2. learning to make computer music in a group

 {% include slides/background-image.html image="lectures/welcome/lens-soundscapes-3.jpg" %}